writes/jonathonthompson.com/MICRO_SITE_README.md

 For development without a full Sitecore instance:

 1. The app uses sample data in `app/api/centers/route.ts`
+2. Disconnected Sitecore data lives in `sitecore/data/routes/microsite/en.yml` and related content folders for Programs and Events
-2. Components render with sample data defined in `app/microsite/page.tsx`
+3. Components render with sample data defined in `app/microsite/page.tsx`
-3. Analytics events are logged to console (no external tracking)
+4. Analytics events are logged to console (no external tracking)

 ### 5. Build and Test